jiriklepl/noarr-mpi/README.md

 The result of the command is a list of tests and their outcomes.
 All tests should pass.

-Some tests verify that a particular function won't compile (for example, due to type mismatch or incompatible layout) and they report \texttt{Passed} if the compilation fails.
+Some tests verify that a particular function won't compile (for example, due to type mismatch or incompatible layout) and they report `Passed` if the compilation fails.

 ## Main abstractions